SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Deploying_and_Configuring_the_PA_Framework.md

    - Contact Skyline Communications to check if any additional components need to be installed in your system.

-1. Download the SRM package from [DataMiner Dojo](https://community.dataminer.services/downloads/).
+1. Download the latest SRM package from [DataMiner Dojo](https://community.dataminer.services/downloads/).

 1. Double-click the SRM package, and install the package in the same manner as a DataMiner upgrade.